Website Search

 (608) 890-1524 / julia.tanenbaum@wisc.edu

-Julia began working as a Project Processing Archivist in December 2021.
-Her work focuses on arranging and describing collections related to the UW-Extension program.
+Julia began working as a Processing Archivist in December 2021.
+She works directly with University Archives collections to create and expand description and access to collection materials.
 Her professional interests include sustaining community-based archives, documenting student activism, and curating digital exhibits.

 While she completed her M.A in Library and Information Studies and Graduate Certificate in Digital Humanities at the University of California Los Angeles, she worked as a Community Archives Lab Intern at the June L. Mazer Lesbian Archives in West Hollywood.
 Her work there included curating exhibits, arranging and describing several collections, and conducting outreach.
 She also worked as a Library Student Research Assistant at UCLA’s Young Research Library.
 After graduating, she worked as a Smithsonian National Museum of African American History Robert F. Smith Intern at Amistad Research Center in New Orleans, where she processed the Patricia Goudvis Photograph Collection documenting Black farming cooperatives in the South.